 Translate the evidence into your starting protocol#

 Brand familiarity is the worst reason to choose between these two molecules.
 The evidence is asymmetric: semaglutide has the stronger weight-management data and a confirmatory cardiovascular outcomes trial in non-diabetic populations, while liraglutide retains specific advantages for users who want daily-dose flexibility, faster washout, or a more established prescribing history in Norwegian primary care.
-Run your bloodwork and goals through the peptide calculator and the how it works walkthrough to see which molecule the evidence actually points to for your context, and use /register to start the protocol layer that fits.
+Run your bloodwork and goals through the peptide calculator and the how it works walkthrough to see which molecule the evidence actually points to for your context, widen the lens with the overview of how the GLP-1 weight-loss medications compared stack up, and use /register to start the protocol layer that fits.

 Keep reading